 What is net effective rent?

-When a lessee signs a lease, she commits to paying a designated dollar amount per month of the lease period, which is called the gross rent.
-While many leases are 12 months long, the leasing party might offer the renter a free month, usually the first or the last, out of the 12 months.
-When that happens, her gross rent remains the same but she pays it fewer times.
+When a lessee signs a lease, they commit to paying a designated dollar amount per month of the lease period (the gross rent).
+While many leases are 12 months long, the leasing party might offer the renter a free month, usually the first or the last, out of those 12 months.
+When that happens, the tenant’s gross rent remains the same, but they pay it fewer times.

 The renter’s net effective rate is the total gross rent for the entire lease period divided by every month in the period, including any free months.
-Although the sum total will be the same amount as the gross rent across the entire lease period, on a per-month basis the net effective rent is actually lower, because it’s spread over more months.
+Although the total will be the same amount as the gross rent across the entire lease period, on a per-month basis, the net effective rent is actually lower because it’s spread over more months.

-The net effective rent is purely for mathematical purposes; the renter doesn’t actually get to pay that amount unless her landlord agrees to amortize her rental payments, although in that case she would miss out on the free month.
+The net effective rent exists purely for mathematical purposes; the renter doesn’t actually get to pay that amount unless the landlord agrees to amortize their rental payments, although in that case, they would miss out on the free month.
 Additionally, it doesn’t include any relevant fees, including the application fee or broker’s fees.